juliagusak/juliagusak.github.io/about.markdown

 - I received my Ph.D. in Probability Theory and Statistics from <a href="https://www.msu.ru/en/">Lomonosov Moscow State University</a>, and in parallel, I completed a Master's-level programm in Computer Science and Data Analysis from the <a href="https://yandexdataschool.com/">Yandex School of data analysis</a>.

-- My recent research deals with compression and acceleration of computer vision models using tensor methods.
-Also, I am very interested in audio-related problems, in particular, currently I participate in the project on speech synthesis and voice conversion.
+- My recent research deals with compression and acceleration of computer vision models (classification/object detection/segmentation),  as well as neural networks analysis using low-rank methods, such as tensor decompositions and active subspaces.
+Also, I have some audio-related activity,  particularly, currently, I participate in the project on speech synthesis and voice conversion.
+Some of my earlier projects were related to medical data processing (EEG, ECG)  and included human disease detection, artifact removal, and weariness detection.

-- Research interests: deep learning, computer vision, signal processing, speech technologies, unsupervised learning, transfer learning, tensor decompositions, interpretability of deep learning
+- Research interests: deep learning (DL), interpretability of DL, computer vision, speech technologies, semi-supervised/unsupervised learning, transfer learning, domain adaptation, tensor decompositions for DL.

 <br/>